800-922-2596 Call Now Book a Free Inspection

 Bed bugs are one of the most common and most feared pests in America.
 And with good reason.
-Once you have an infestation on your hands (and feet and everywhere else) it can be extremely difficult to get rid of them.
+Once you have an infestation eliminating bed bugs can be extremely difficult.
 That’s where a pest control expert comes in.
 But how do you know if you have bed bugs?

-Want to know how to tell if you have bed bugs?
-Look for a combination of signs.
+Can you have bed bugs without seeing them?
+The answer is yes.
+If you want to know how to tell if you have bed bugs, it’s best to look for a combination of signs.
 One alone might not be enough to confirm an infestation, but several can paint a clearer picture.
 Bed bugs usually stay close to their food source, often the bed itself, but they can spread throughout a room or home over time.
 Below are some of the most common signs that bed bugs may be present.

 Rust Colored Stains

-One of the earliest signs people notice is rust colored stains on bed sheets, pillowcases, or the mattress itself.
+An early sign of bed bugs is rust colored stains on bed sheets, pillowcases, or the mattress itself.
 These stains are usually small smears or dots and are often mistaken for something else, like dirt or makeup.
-In reality, these stains frequently come from crushed bed bugs or digested blood drips after feeding.
-If you notice blood spots on your sheets and wake up itchy, especially in a line or cluster of bites, it’s worth investigating further.
+In reality, these stains frequently come from crushed bed bugs or digested blood droplets after feeding.
+If you notice blood spots on your sheets and wake up itchy, especially in a line or cluster of bites, it's worth investigating further.

 Musty Odor